Rofiquldk1/COVID-19-Detection-from-Cough-Sound/README.md

 ## Overview
 This repository provides a robust and generalizable machine learning framework for detecting COVID-19 from cough sounds.
 It leverages Deep Neural Decision Tree (DNDT) and Deep Neural Decision Forest (DNDF) models to deliver consistent, high-performing results across five individual datasets as well as a combined dataset integrating all of them.
-A preprint version of the paper is available at https://arxiv.org/abs/2501.01117
+A preprint of the paper is available at: https://arxiv.org/abs/2501.01117

 ![image](https://github.com/user-attachments/assets/d57a3688-dc49-46d1-8656-b6b1dbbe3586)